7 Ways to Protect Your Firm From Money Laundering

-The new regulations are in place to reduce this figure, with its main emphasis being put on businesses to improve the quality of the checks they carry out in order to ensure that any suspicious activity can be spotted and reported quickly, meaning police will be able to do their job more effectively and put a stop to corruption or terrorist financing.
+The regulations aim reduce this figure, with an emphasis being put on businesses to improve the quality of the checks they carry out in order to ensure that any suspicious activity can be spotted and reported quickly, meaning police will be able to do their job more effectively and put a stop to corruption or terrorist financing.

-Follow these top tips to protect your firm from money laundering:
+Top tips to protect your firm from money laundering

 - Be sure to conduct risk-based due diligence - This includes for all customers, associates, consultants and third parties.
 The higher the risk, the higher the level of due diligence is required.